Forage mixtures adapted to drought in mountain areas

 The yield, botanical composition and forage quality of the mixtures, as well as the functional traits of the leaves and roots of the different species, will be evaluated over a four-year period (doctoral thesis of Emilie Roinel, 2023-2027).

-A first cut of forage was harvested at four of the five sites between August and September.
-In a year marked by droughts and intense summer heat waves, the results of these first harvests indicate that forage yields are higher in mixtures containing 15 and 30% of drought-resistant species, with up to 25% and 44% more forage respectively compared to mixtures without drought-resistant species.
-These initial findings are encouraging, given that they were obtained in the first year after sowing.
+A first cut was taken at four of the five sites between August and September.
+In this year, which was marked by drought and intense summer heat waves, the results show that forage yields were 25% higher in mixtures comprising 15% drought-resistant species compared with mixtures that did not contain drought-resistant species – and as much as 44% higher in the those containing 30% drought-resistant species.
+These initial findings are very promising considering that they are from the first year after sowing.

 Contact